Waterfront East LRT: Cost

 By June 2019, the estimated cost of the line had grown to $700 million.
 The above costs do not reflect design changes to Queens Quay station or the planned extension of the line from Parliament Street to Ookwemin Minising, changes which were proposed in 2021.

 By October 2023, the cost had risen to $2.57 billion broken down as: $932 million for Union Station Loop, $1.3 billion to connect Union Station to Ookwemin Minising, and $337 million to connect lower Cherry Street to Distillery Loop in a separate phase.
 By 2024, the project cost was estimated at $2.67 billion.

+By March 2026, the estimated cost rose to $3 billion.

 Challenges

 The underground streetcar loop at Union Station does not have the capacity to accommodate the extra light rail vehicles needed to service the new line.
 Thus, a new eastbound platform must be added.

 A sewer at Queens Quay and Bay Street will make it difficult to build an eastern portal to bring the tracks to the surface.

 One of the issues which has delayed progress of constructing the line is the proposed redevelopment of the waterfront properties between Jarvis Street and Parliament Street, which lie south of Queens Quay.
 The plans called for two access streets, which would cross the proposed light rail line at signalized intersections.
 However, the developer has designed a third street into the plan, likely due to the expected traffic volumes from the development, which would require an additional signalized intersection with the light rail line.
 Some councillors have stated this would negatively affect service along the proposed route, possibly adding as much as an extra three minutes travel to a line that would only require ten minutes to traverse.